-Before we dive into best practices, let’s go over some key concepts you need before dipping your toes into resource planning.
+Before we dive into best practices, let’s go over some key concepts you need before dipping your toes into resource planning in project management.

 Utilization is the percentage (%) of a specialist’s time used for the selected time slot.
-One of the key goals of resource management is to maximize resource utilization effectively.
+One of the key goals of resource management is to maximize the use of resources effectively.
 But don’t plan 100% of your utilization - planning for less will give you some space for addressing issues, applying changes, or handling unexpected workloads.

 How to calculate your utilization rate?
 What you need is a proven utilization rate formula.